D4H/ion-ngx-storage/README.md

 `IonNgxConfig` accepts these configuration options:

 * `name: string`: The name of your application.
 Used internally as an Ionic Storage table key.
 All data is stored _per application_ as a single object.
-* `states?: Array<string>`: Optional array of store states to store to the device instead of the entire application state.
+* `features?: Array<string>`: Optional array of features to store to the device instead of the entire application state.
-* `reducer: string`: Name of the reducer in the implementing application.
-This is necessary for ion-ngx-storage to determine whether hydration has completed successfully.
 * `ionicStorage: StorageConfig`: [Ionic Storage](https://ionicframework.com/docs/building/storage#configuring-storage) configuration.

 ## Use